jrfeng/channel-helper/readme.md

 ### Use enum ordinal

-You can use the `@UseOrdinal` annotation to label an enumeration type parameter, this will replaces enumeration values with it ordinal integer.
+You can use the `@UseOrdinal` annotation to annotated an enumeration type parameter, this will replaces enumeration values with it ordinal integer.
 This is helpful for `IPC` because `Parcel` does not support enumeration types.

 **Example:**